 So we have overall employment falling dramatically at the same time the official unemployment figure is falling!
 The reason is government removes millions of chronically jobless persons from unemployment data.

 Adding to the misery is the reality that real wages and the quality of new jobs have been steadily falling for decades.

 Government statistics suffer a blow to credibility with each new report.
-In fact, Fed officials intentionally de-linked stimulus withdrawal from a specific unemployment rate trigger last week.
+Fed officials intentionally de-linked stimulus withdrawal from a specific unemployment rate trigger last week.
 (Ben Bernanke had committed to continuing stimulus until unemployment fell to 6.5% or below.)
-They apparently realize that the government's unemployment rate paints way too rosy a picture and don't want limits on inflationary measures they may wish to take.
+They realize that the government's unemployment rate paints way too rosy a picture and don't want limits on inflationary measures they may wish to take.

 Potential Market-Moving News This Week

 Investors will continue to watch events in Ukraine closely.
 Signs of significant escalation in the conflict, which is already dangerously close to declared war, are likely to drive safe-haven asset buying.
 The week will be quiet in terms of scheduled events and data on the U.S. economy.